 These days, it’s a trial to get most children to “unplug” from the video game system.
 Even we adults spend hours on the computer before we even realize it.

 Why not take a family walk or bike ride?
 Create a theme for the day by picking a color to look for or a particular plant.
-Take a different route each day for some variety!
+Then, take a different route each day for some variety!

 Have a Nature Walk Scavenger Hunt

-Grab some of these free printables and head out for a scavenger hunt in the great outdoors!
+Grab some free printables and head out for a scavenger hunt in the great outdoors!
 Even if you live in the city, you can find nature peeking through cracks in the sidewalk, flying in the sky, or crawling on the floor.
-Put on some walking shoes and get hunting!
+So put on some walking shoes and get hunting!

 Why not play some sports as a family?
-Frisbee, swimming, tennis, and football are just some of the sports that a family can play together.
+Frisbee, swimming, tennis, and football are just some sports that a family can play together.
 Invite other families as well for socialization and variety!

 Although all adults must have a fishing license, children can often be without one, depending on their age and location.
 Check with your state licensing entity to learn about the laws in your area.